Durham University: Origins

-Between around 1286 and 1291 the Benedictine monks of Durham established a hall at Oxford University to provide them with a seat of learning.
+Between around 1286 and 1291 the Benedictine monks of Durham established a hall at the University of Oxford to provide them with a seat of learning.
 In 1381 this received an endowment from Thomas Hatfield, Bishop of Durham, becoming Durham College.
 Durham College was surrendered to the Crown in 1545 following the Reformation.
 The strong tradition of theological teaching in Durham gave rise to various attempts to form a university within the city itself, notably under King Henry VIII and then under Oliver Cromwell, who issued letters patent and nominated a proctor and fellows for the establishment of a college in 1657.
-The college was established, however, it was not allowed to confer degrees after petitioning by the Oxford and Cambridge Universities, unsettled by the idea of the formation of a rival institution.
-Regardless, the college closed soon after its establishment as a result of the restoration of the monarchy in 1660.
-Consequently, it was not until 1832 when Parliament, at the instigation of Archdeacon Charles Thorp and with the support of the Bishop of Durham, William van Mildert, passed "an Act to enable the Dean and Chapter of Durham Cathedral to appropriate part of the property of their church to the establishment of a University in connection therewith" that the university came into being.
-The act received Royal Assent from King William IV on 4 July 1832.
+However, a proposal to allow the college to confer degrees met with opposition from Oxford and Cambridge universities, and the whole scheme was abandoned at the restoration of the monarchy in 1660.
+Consequently, it was not until 1832 when Parliament, at the instigation of Archdeacon Charles Thorp and with the support of the Bishop of Durham, William van Mildert, passed "an Act to enable the Dean and Chapter of Durham Cathedral to appropriate part of the property of their church to the establishment of a University in connection therewith" (2 & 3 Will.
+4. c.
+19) that the university came into being.
+The act received royal assent from King William IV on 4 July 1832.